dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 return objects classified as "Song" and "Opera".
 But a search for "Song" would only return objects classified as "Song".

 The "lists" section is an array of list definitions.
 A list definition has one root node whose name is used to identify the list.
-The children of the root node are the actual list nodes.
-If the list is hierarchical, the list nodes can have children on their own, and these children can again have children.
+The children of the root node are the list nodes.
+If the list is hierarchical, the list nodes can have children, and these children can again have children etc.

-Once a list is defined in a project, resources can access it via a list-property, e.g. a property with [object "ListValue"](./dsp-tools-create-ontologies.md#listvalue).
+When a list is defined for a project, its values can be referenced in resources within a list property, e.g. a property with [object "ListValue"](./dsp-tools-create-ontologies.md#listvalue).

 A node of a list may have the following elements: